NotGeri/ShareXServer/README.md

 3. Install its dependencies: `cd ShareXServer; npm i`
 4. Create your environment file: `cp .env.dist .env` and fill it out with your details
 5. Start the server `node index.js`
+6. Download the [example.sxcu](./example.sxcu) file and open it in a text editor.
+You will want to change anything in `<>` brackets, and then save the file.
+7. Double file to allow ShareX to import it as a destination.
+8. Use your screenshot/upload tool to ensure everything works!